Aussiemon/Vermintide-JHF-Mods/README.md

 	underneath "--Additional mods go here :" comment.

-    **OPTIONAL:**   Open patch\SkipCutscenes.lua and change "display_warning = true" to false not display a one-time warning upon skipping a mission cutscene.
+    **OPTIONAL:**   Open patch\SkipCutscenes.lua and change "display_warning = true" to false to not display a one-time warning upon skipping a mission cutscene.

     **OPTIONAL:**   Open patch\SizeTweaks.lua to modify creature and player sizes.
 By default, Krench and rat ogres are scaled by 1.5x for demonstration purposes.